Mjoyner50/supreme-garbanzo/README.md

 - What aspect of security do load balancers protect?

-	- It helps prevent overloading servers as well as optimizes productivity and maximizes uptime.
+	- It helps the servers balance traffic and stops the servers from overloading.
-	- It also adds resiliency by rerouting live traffic from one server to another causing it to eliminate single points of failure from attacks such as DDoS attack.
+	- It also reroute live traffic from one server to another helping to eliminate single points of failure from attacks such as DDoS attack.

 - What is the advantage of a jump box?